EPITECH-IT-2028/Area/README.md

 - [Next.js](https://nextjs.org/): A React framework for building server-side rendered and static web applications.
 It supports features like API routes, image optimization, and incremental static regeneration.

 ### Mobile
-- **Swift**: A powerful and intuitive programming language for iOS development.
+- [Swift](https://www.swift.org/): A powerful and intuitive programming language for iOS development.
 It offers modern features like type safety, memory management, and interoperability with Objective-C.

 ### Database
 - [PostgreSQL](https://www.postgresql.org/): A powerful, open-source object-relational database system known for its reliability, feature robustness, and performance.
 It supports advanced data types, full-text search, and JSON/JSONB storage.